kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/dos-revert.md

 As you can see in this example, if an attacker bids from a smart contract with a fallback function reverting all payments, they can never be refunded, and thus no one can ever make a higher bid.

 This can also be problematic without an attacker present.
 For example, you may want to pay an array of users by iterating through the array, and of course you would want to make sure each user is properly paid.
-The problem here is that if one payment fails, the funtion is reverted and no one is paid.
+The problem here is that if one payment fails, the function is reverted and no one is paid.

 ```
 address[] private refundAddresses;